bounty cups

 • If you can, try and use a high quality, organic cacao powder.
 If you can’t find one, you can substitute for cocoa powder too.

-If you enjoyed this recipe for Bounty Bar Cups then why not try these other coconut recipes:
+If you enjoyed these Bounty Bar Cups then why not try:

 Mini Coconut Cups